 The need for as-built septic drawings

 As mentioned before, it’s vital to know what is underneath before you start digging in your yard.
 Even if you have the building plans for your septic system, if they are not the as-built plan the position, orientation, and structure of the actual septic system could differ significantly.
-This leads to issues when digging in the yard, and especially when the septic system needs maintenance or complete replacement.
+You could have issues when digging in the yard and especially when the septic system needs maintenance or complete replacement.
 After installation of any septic, it’s vital to make sure that the changes are recorded and submitted to the county office.

 If you or a hired contractor is planning on repairing or replacing your septic systems, you’ll need to pick up the as-built plans for the septic system before work begins.
 In our city of Marlborough, as-built plans are submitted and stored by the Engineer Division of the Department of Public Works.
 It may differ depending on your city and county, with some having searchable online databases.
-These record drawings are needed by the contractor to create the new building plans, which are required for getting the appropriate permits to start construction.
+In order to get the appropriate permits to start construction, the contractor needs these record drawings to create the new building plans.
 When you decide to repair or replace the septic system, getting these drawings should be one of the first steps.

-During the construction process, the contractor or management office will be constantly updating the as-built plan as the building plans meet the reality of the project and changes have to be made.
+During the construction process, the contractor or management office will be constantly updating the as-built plan.
+The contractor makes these changes to keep the building plans consistent with the reality of the project.
 Here are a few basic tips to reading, and even editing them yourselves.

 - Plans may include approximate measurements, which should be replaced with measured values.

 - Common changes to note are differences from the original plans in the method of erection and installation, sizing and dimension, and the material and fabrication.

 - Obstructions that have not been previously documented should be recorded.